railwayapp/docs/src/pages/reference/compare-to-heroku.md

 We offer guardrails to prevent new deployments from knocking your app offline, such as [Healthchecks](/diagnose/healthchecks).
 For example, by providing an endpoint for Railway to hit, we will make a series of requests, checking for a 200 OK before we switch deploys to the most recent one.

 Want to revert a change?
-Because we image all builds, we allow you to [rollback](/deploy/deployments#rollback) to an earlier working deploy in just one click.
+Because we image all builds, you can [rollback](/deploy/deployments#rollback) to an earlier working deploy in just one click.

 ### Support + Community